telerik/ajax-docs/controls/raddevicedetectionframework.md

     Dim customScreenRanges As New ScreenRanges()
     customScreenRanges.SmallScreenSizeRange = New ScreenRange(0, 100)
     customScreenRanges.MediumScreenSizeRange = New ScreenRange(101, 200)
-    customScreenRanges.ExtraLargeScreenSizeRange = New ScreenRange(201, 300)
+    customScreenRanges.LargeScreenSizeRange = New ScreenRange(201, 300)
     customScreenRanges.ExtraLargeScreenSizeRange = New ScreenRange(301, 400)
     Dim screenSize As DeviceScreenSize = Detector.GetScreenSize(Request.UserAgent, customScreenRanges)